 Let’s look at Amazon as an example.
 In order to buy one share of Amazon, you need to have close to $1,200 plus the trading fee.

-That puts stock investing out of reach for many people.
-Who has $950 lying around on a regular basis just to own one share of stock?
+This puts stock investing out of reach for many people.
+Who has $1,200 lying around on a regular basis just to own one share of stock?
 Luckily Wall Street realized this and introduced mutual funds.
 With a mutual fund, you could invest more efficiently.

-For $950, you would get to invest in thousands of companies at a time for no fee.
-Many poured money into mutual funds and for good reason.
+For $1,200, you would get to invest in thousands of companies at a time with no trading commission.
+Many people poured money into mutual funds and for good reason.
 It was an easy way to start investing and to get diversified at the same time.